bugzilla/bugzilla/docs/en/rst/installing/sqlite.rst

 Once you have SQLite installed, no additional configuration is required to run Bugzilla.

-.. todo:: This doesn't work - gives a timezone-related error on my box.

 The database will be stored in :file:`$BUGZILLA_HOME/data/db/$db_name`, where ``$db_name`` is the database name defined in :file:`localconfig`.